Canon 1300D vs Panasonic FZ1000 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1300D and Panasonic Lumix DC-FZ1000 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1300D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1300D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1300D and the Panasonic FZ1000 II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 1300D: